ryanhugh/SphereShooter/README.md

 SphereShooter v.0.5
 =======

 A two-person LAN game.
-You control the blue sphere, your opponent the red.
-Fire bullets at him until one of you runs out of lives!
+You control the red sphere, your opponent the blue.
+Fire bullets at each other until one of you runs out of lives!

 'python main.py' will run the game.